 - Floor 2

-Organized by Christophe Cherix, Curator, Department of Prints and Illustrated Books.
+The exhibition is organized by Christophe Cherix, Curator of Prints and Illustrated Books.

 The Elaine Dannheisser Projects Series is made possible in part by The Junior Associates of The Museum of Modern Art and the JA Endowment Committee.